Switching between open applications

 To work efficiently while studying online you need to be able to access more than one application at a time – your browser and your word processor, for instance.
-This article explains some of the ways to do this if you use a Mac or a PC.
-Mobile devices are less easy to manipulate.
+This article gives a brief overview of how to do this using keyboard shortcuts.

 Hold down the Alt key and tap the Tab key.
 This will open a gallery of all your open applications.
 Whilst continuing to hold down the Alt key, you can tab to the application you want to go to or use the mouse to select the application.
 Using this keyboard shortcut is an efficient way of switching applications.
 You can of course also use the Task bar at the very bottom of your screen to go to a different application.